newtonhonk/dosMarkable/README.md

 - Clear tombstone files after empty trash
 - Backup templates and splashscreens from the reMarkable tablet via SSH
 - SSH into the reMarkable tablet via SSH
+- Install templates and splashscreens (CAREFULL!!!!
+CURRENTLY OVERWRITES STUFF!!!
+CAN BRICK THE SYSTEM!)

 My skills in creating .bat files are limited, so improvements are highly welcome.